profsmith89/ctps/_sources/chap02.md

 ## Concatenation, overloading, and shorthands

-Let's go through the code for state S1, which will highlight an important things: (1) a design difference between the two blocks; and (2) a common shorthand you'll see in Python code.
+Let's go through the code for state S1, which will highlight two important things: (1) a design difference between the two blocks; and (2) a common shorthand you'll see in Python code.

 First notice that the if-statement on line 26, unlike its sibling on line 18, does something for both the case of finding a double quote in `the_line` and not finding one.
 When the script finds a closing double quote, it adds the remaining dialogue to the variable `dialog`.
 By add, I of course mean concatenate.
 As you learned in Chapter 1's exercises, the `+` operator concatenates when its operands are strings and adds when its operands are numbers.
 This is called *overloading*: the operation of the operator depends on the type of its operands.